Taniya0501/HikeOuT-Nature_Pursuit/README.md

-# HikeOuT_with_YelpCamp
+# goCamping_with_YelpCamp
-HikeOuT is a campground rating app, where users can create their own campgrounds, view and comment on others' campgrounds.
+YelpCamp is a campground rating app, where users can create their own campgrounds, view and comment on others' campgrounds.

 ## Features:star2: